 Charging late payment fees on invoices is your professional right when payments are settled on time.
 Judging when and why you should apply a late fee to an invoice is your professional responsibility.
-So, you need to Especially in difficult times like this, you should take into consideration many factors to decide what to charge or not.
-Above all, you should have your own payment terms and late payment policy and adhere to it in order to solidify your business integrity in the eyes of your clients.
+So, you need to, especially in difficult times like this, you should take into consideration many factors to decide what to charge or not.
+Above all, you should have your own payment terms and late payment policy and adhere to them in order to solidify your business integrity in the eyes of your clients.